Mark Brink

-Mark Brink Christensen (born 15 March 1998) is a Danish professional footballer who plays as a midfielder for Danish Superliga club Silkeborg IF.
+Mark Brink Christensen (born 15 March 1998) is a Danish professional footballer who plays as a midfielder for and captains Danish Superliga club Nordsjælland.

 Club career

 Esbjerg fB

 Born in Esbjerg, Denmark, Brink is a product of Esbjerg fB and has played for the club his entire youth career.
 He was the captain of the under-17 team and was promoted to the under-19 team at age 17. was promoted to the first team squad in the autumn of 2015 at the age of 17.

 In March 2015, Brink won the Under-17 Talent of the Year 2015 award by the Danish Football Association.
 He made his debut on 1 October 2015 in Danish Cup match against amateur side, Søhus Stige BK, where Brink played the full ninety minutes in a 9–0 victory.

 Brink made his league debut for Esbjerg on 4 April 2016 at the age of 18.
 Brink started on the pitch, but was replaced by Lasse Rise in the 62nd minute in a 1–0 victory against Viborg FF in the Danish Superliga.
 A few days later, he extended his contract until 2019.

 After an individual successful period, his contract was extended once again in April 2017 until 2021.

 On 25 July 2019, Brink made his European debut, starting in a 2–0 away loss to Belarusian club Shakhtyor Soligorsk in the second qualifying round of the UEFA Europa League.